-- 1.2.3.1 The importance to safety of a computer based system and of its software is determined by the importance to safety of the functions it is required to perform.
+1.2.3.1 The importance to safety of a computer based system and of its software is determined by the importance to safety of the functions it is required to perform.
 Categorisation of functions shall be based on an evaluation of the importance to safety of these functions.
-This functional importance to safety is evaluated by a plant safety analysis with respect to the safety objectives and the design safety principles applicable to the plant. - 1.2.3.2 The consequences of the potential failure modes of the system shall also be evaluated.
+This functional importance to safety is evaluated by a plant safety analysis with respect to the safety objectives and the design safety principles applicable to the plant.

+1.2.3.2 The consequences of the potential failure modes of the system shall also be evaluated.
 This evaluation is more difficult because software failures are hard to predict.
-Assessment of risk associated with software shall therefore be primarily determined by the potential consequences of the system malfunctioning, such as its possible failures of operation, misbehaviours in presence of errors, or spurious operations (system failure analysis). - 1.2.3.3 The classes associated with the different types of software or components of the system must be defined in the safety plan at the beginning of the project. - 1.2.3.4 Any software performing a safety function, or responsible within a safety system for detecting the failure of that system, is in the safety systems class. - 1.2.3.5 As a general principle, a computer based system important to safety and its software is a safety related system if its correct behaviour is not essential for the execution of safety functions (eg corresponding to IEC 61226 category A functions see Table 1 above) - 1.2.3.6 Common position 1.12.3.11 is applicable. - 1.2.3.7 Any software generating and/or communicating information (for example, to load calibration data, parameter or threshold modified values) shall be of at least the same class as the systems that automatically process this information, unless - the data produced is independently checked by a diverse method, or - it is demonstrated (for example using software hazard analysis) that the processing software and the data cannot be corrupted by the generating/communicating software.
-(Common position 2.8.3.3.4 restates this position for the loading of calibration data.) - 1.2.3.8 Any software processing information for classified displays or recorders shall be of at least the same class as the display or the recorder.
+Assessment of risk associated with software shall therefore be primarily determined by the potential consequences of the system malfunctioning, such as its possible failures of operation, misbehaviours in presence of faults, or spurious operations (system failure analysis).

+1.2.3.3 The classes associated with the different types of software or components of the system must be defined in the safety plan at the beginning of the project.

+1.2.3.4 For a smart sensor/actuator, the licensee shall define the safety class, which shall be the same as the class of the system in which the smart sensor/actuator is embedded unless justified otherwise.

+1.2.3.5 Any software performing a safety function, or responsible within a safety system for detecting the failure of that system, is in the safety systems class.

+1.2.3.6 As a general principle, a computer based system important to safety and its software is a safety related system if its correct behaviour is not essential for the execution of safety functions (eg corresponding to IEC 61226 category A functions - see Table 1 above)

+1.2.3.7 Common position 1.12.3.11 is applicable.

+1.2.3.8 Any software generating and/or communicating information (for example, to load calibration data, parameter or threshold modified values) shall be of at least the same class as the systems that automatically process this information, unless

+- the data produced is independently checked by a diverse method, or - it is demonstrated (for example using software hazard analysis) that the processing software and the data cannot be corrupted by the generating/communicating software.
+(Common position 2.8.3.3.4 restates this position for the loading of calibration data.)

+1.2.3.9 Any software processing information for classified displays or recorders shall be of at least the same class as the display or the recorder.